symfony/symfony-docs/security/remember_me.rst

 .. caution::

     This article documents the remember me system that was introduced in the new authenticator system in 5.3.
-If you're using the deprecated security system, refer to the `5.2 version of this documentation`_.
+If you are using the deprecated security system, refer to the `5.2 version of this documentation`_.

 Once a user is authenticated, their credentials are typically stored in the